Ahmedmh9/Code-Refactor---homeworkweek1/README.md

 # Code-Refactor---homeworkweek1
 project link:https://ahmedmh9.github.io/Code-Refactor---homeworkweek1/
-This week is an odd-numbered week, so your homework is an on-the-job ticket—meaning that you'll begin with starter code that you need to modify. the assignment for this week was to improve the code mproved web accessibility, and to have semantic HTML.
+This week is an odd-numbered week, so your homework is an on-the-job ticket—meaning that you'll begin with starter code that you need to modify.

+ the assignment we had to do for this week was to improve the code mproved web accessibility, and to have semantic HTML,etc.